YAML in 2 Minutes: A Gentle Introduction for Python Users

 • Numbers can be signed, scientific, hex (0x), octal (0o), .inf, and .nan.

-These essentials cover most YAML you'll see.
-For tags, anchors, and non-string mapping keys, see the advanced guide.
+These essentials cover most YAML you’ll run into in practice.
+If you encounter tags, anchors, or non-string mapping keys, the advanced guide walks through those in detail.